ucsd-ets/awsed_python_client/README.md

 # aws-ed-api-client
-A client library for accessing AWSEd API
+A client library for accessing AWSEd API.
+Ensure you do the following steps below if you're going to update the existing client.

-# Changes I've Made From OpenAPI Generated Spec
+# How to Generate/Update Client

+Delete the dir: `aws_ed_api_client`

+Run `openapi-python-client generate --url https://awsed-dev.ucsd.edu/v3/api-docs/awsed-api` (remove dev for prod) to generate the client.

+This will create `aws-ed-api-client`.
+Move `aws_ed_api_client` from outside of that folder and into the project root.
+Delete `aws-ed-api-client`.

 ## client.py

-Edited the headers.
+Edited the headers in `aws_ed_api_client/client.py`.
+Change `get_headers()` near the bottom of the page so that the custom header for the API can be used.
 ```
 def get_headers(self) -> Dict[str, str]:
     """Get headers to be used in authenticated endpoints"""